fedor-malyshkin/fedor-malyshkin.github.io/projects.md

 permalink: /projects/
 ---

-During my career, I have participated in many projects and created many applications, but there are several of them:
+I took part in and led different IT projects.
+Not always they were software projects, they were also some integrations that required more people communication rather than development.
+But speaking of software development, there are some of them:

 * Project under NDA